Guides

 A report from the International Energy Agency says that the country’s solar energy market is expected to grow tremendously by 2021s.

-When it comes to employment, the solar energy sector had overtaken coal, oil, and gas by 2015.
+On the employment side, the solar energy sector had overtaken coal, oil, and gas by 2015.
+Over 260,000 individuals were employed in the energy sector by 2016.

 The Office of Energy Efficiency and Renewable Energy even added that solar energy jobs had experienced 160% growth since 2010.
+This is approximately nine times the overall national average employment growth rate during the previous five years.

 Some solar power plants in the US include the Ivanpah Solar Power Facility, Solana Generating Station, Martin Next Generation Solar Energy Center, among many.